DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

 Successfully setup board.

+If the sync fails or if a chip takes too many tries (> 3) to sync, try reseating the mezannine board on the test board.

 6) Now open the FEMB GUI to see what the ADC is reading back by typing

 femb_gui